TheoryInPractice/CONCUSS/README.md

     ./concuss.py [OPTIONS] graph pattern [config]

-Count the number of subgraphs of "graph" which are isomorphic to "pattern".
+Count the number of subgraphs of `graph` which are isomorphic to `pattern`.

 Positional arguments: